 Once you know that you’re definitely going with a PHP developer, what you expect out of their work and what framework you will use, you can look for a PHP developer in the following places:

 - Freelance marketplaces: Hubstaff Talent, Upwork and other marketplaces are great options for hiring a freelance PHP developer.
-Hubstaff has two amazing guides to guide you if this is what you want to do: Freelance Websites Compared and How To Hire a Developer.
+Hubstaff has a useful guide to guide on how to hire a developer.

 - LaraJobs: This is the place to go to if you want to hire someone who knows Laravel, one of the most popular PHP frameworks.
 It’s a pricey option at $300-$350 to post a job.